 Costeño Beach is about a 30-minute drive from the park’s eastern gate and it’s a really funky little surfer and backpacker area.
 There’s not even really a town here, just a bunch of dirt roads, some iguanas and cows and a few (excellent) hotel and hostel options.

 The day trip into Tayrona National Park from here is definitely recommended as well.
 Costeño Beach makes for a unique way to visit the park and enjoy some relaxing beach time too.
 Definitely a must-see when backpacking Colombia.

 Punta Gallinas, the 4,600m Puracé Volcano, the Amazon region and Capurganá which is a laid-back fishing village, are a few other amazing off-track places you can visit when travelling Colombia.

 You’re planning a trip to an amazing place and there are many pros to travelling Colombia.
 Travel is very personal and different for everybody, so you’ll probably find many more positives when you’re here.
 We’ve only listed a few.

 Budget travellers can rejoice at the recent dive of the Colombian Peso because it means that a once good-value place is now a budget traveller’s paradise.
 There aren’t many places left where you can get such great bang for your buck.

 Colombians (and expats) really know how to run great hostels in this country.
-We always prefer to stay in hostels, not just because they’re often a better value, but because they come with an unbeatable ambiance and the private rooms are often nicer than hotels in the same price range.
+We always prefer to stay in hostels, not just because they’re often a better value, but because they come with an unbeatable ambience and the private rooms are often nicer than hotels in the same price range.